Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 # Fluids

+## December 19th, 2019
+* Q&A: When is Coffee going to be introduced to the game? https://www.youtube.com/watch?v=o3Nr13tH7dY

 ## October 6th, 2020
 * Q&A: Will we have to redo Pipe systems with the new Update? https://www.youtube.com/watch?v=7r2YUHrQyB8